pingcap/docs-cn/reference/configuration/tidb-server/configuration-file.md

 - Default value: `false`
 - With this default setting, adding or removing the primary key constraint is not supported.
 You can enable this feature by setting `alter-primary-key` to `true`.
 However, if a table already exists before the switch is on, and the data type of its primary key column is an integer, dropping the primary key from the column is not possible even if you set this configuration item to `true`.

+### `server-version`

++ Modifies the version string returned by TiDB in the following situations:
+    - When the built-in `VERSION()` function is used.
+    - When TiDB establishes the initial connection to the client and returns the initial handshake packet with version string of the server.
+For details, see [MySQL Initial Handshake Packet](https://dev.mysql.com/doc/internals/en/connection-phase-packets.html#packet-Protocol::Handshake).
++ Default value: ""
++ By default, the format of the TiDB version string is `5.7.${mysql_latest_minor_version}-TiDB-${tidb_version}`.

 ### `repair-mode`

 - Determines whether to enable the untrusted repair mode.
 When the `repair-mode` is set to `true`, bad tables in the `repair-table-list` cannot be loaded.